Istanbul – The 12 best sights and experiences in the city is written by The editorial staff, RejsRejsRejs.

 5 attractions in Sultanahmet that you must not deceive yourself about

-If you need a break from the bazaar and the hustle and bustle of the streets, visit the Cisterns and experience the underground tranquility sinking around you.
-The impressive building was started in the year 527, and is today 1500 years later one of the sights in Istanbul that you must not miss.
+If you need a break from the hustle and bustle of the bazaar and streets, visit the Cistern and experience the subterranean tranquility that descends around you.
+The impressive structure was begun in the year 527, and today, 1500 years later, is one of the historical sights in Istanbul that you should not miss.

-In the Sultanahmet district you will also find the University of Istanbul, located between the Grand Bazaar and the Süleymaniye Mosque.
-The university is adorned with historical, architectural details and a beautiful stop on the way if you need to sit down and get some peace of mind.
+The Sultanahmet district is also home to Istanbul University, located between the Grand Bazaar and the Süleymaniye Mosque.
+The university is adorned with historic architectural details and is a beautiful stop along the way if you need to sit down and relax.

 If you need a little green to look at and a little shade, visit Gülhane Park.
 In the park you can stroll around and experience many different gardens and fragrant flowers - a breath of fresh air on your walk around the neighborhood.
 Gülhane is located right next to one of the great highlights of both Sultanahmet and Istanbul in general: the Topkapi Palace.